esi-neuroscience/syncopy/doc/source/developer/compute_kernels.rst

      processing function.

-   * The keyword `log_dict` can be used to provide a dictionary of keyword-value pairs that are passed on to :func:`process_metadata` to be attached to the final output object.
+   * The keyword `log_dict` can be used to provide a dictionary of keyword-value pairs that are passed on to :meth:`process_metadata` to be attached to the final output object.

    Going back to the exemplary `algorithm` instance of `Algo` discussed